Tracing the impacts of Mount Pinatubo eruption on regional climate using spatially-varying changepoint detection: Method

 In (\ref{eq:RE1}) and (\ref{eq:RE2}), $\alpha_0$ is the constant parameter representing the average global mean before the changepoint, $\gamma_0(\bs)$ is the mean shift at the time of the changepoint at location $\bs$, and $\gamma_1(\bs)$ represents the slope after changepoint at locations $\bs$.
 We further decompose $\gamma_0(\bs)$ and $\gamma_1(\bs)$ into a fixed and random components in (\ref{eq:RE3}).
-The parameters $\gamma_{0F}$ and $\gamma_{1F}$ can be interpreted as the average mean shift and post-changepoint temporal trend across all locations that have a changepoint.
+The fixed components $\gamma_{0F}$ and $\gamma_{1F}$ can be interpreted as the average mean shift and the average post-changepoint temporal trend across all locations that have a changepoint.
 The parameters $\gamma_{0R}(\bs)$ and ${\gamma_{1R}(\bs)}$ serve as spatial random effects to allow the mean shift and trend to vary spatially.
-To respect the spatial correlation of change amount and the post-changepoint trend, we model $\gamma_{0R}(\bs)$ and ${\gamma_{1R}(\bs)}$ as a spatially correlated process.
+To respect the spatial correlation of the magnitude of change and of the post-changepoint trend, we model $\gamma_{0R}(\bs)$ and ${\gamma_{1R}(\bs)}$ as a spatially correlated process.

-Let $\bs_0$ denote the location at which the change is first observed, i.e., $\bs_0 = \arg \min_\bs \tau(\bs).$ Assuming that the change diffuses from the event origin, $\bs_0$ can also be interpreted as the event location, i.e., Mt.
-Pinatubo in our context.
-We model $\tau(\mathbf{s})$ as the sum of two terms: (1) the changepoint at the event location $\bs_0$, denoted by $\tau_0$, and (2) the temporal lag between changepoints at $\mathbf{s_0}$ and $\bs$, denoted by $\Delta(\mathbf{s})$.
+Let $\bs_0$ denote the location at which the change is first observed among all locations where we attempt to detect the changepoint, i.e., $\bs_0 = \arg \min_\bs \tau(\bs)$.
+If the influence of the volcanic eruption on the variable of interest diffuses from the event origin, $\bs_0$ is usually either the event origin or some location nearby depending on what locations we consider for changepoint detection.
+We model $\tau(\mathbf{s})$ as the sum of two terms: the changepoint at the location $\bs_0$, denoted by $\tau_0$, and the temporal lag between changepoints at $\mathbf{s_0}$ and $\bs$, denoted by $\Delta(\mathbf{s})$.
 Specifically, we have